 Segment before you send

 Segmentation is a core component of effective personalized marketing and will greatly increase your chances of customer engagement.
 Instead of blasting out one general mass message to all of your SMS subscribers, you can meet the unique needs of different categories of customers with segments.
-The qualities of each customer segment will determine the type and frequency of messages to send each one.
-Some examples of segments with tailored SMS approaches are:

 - Engaged subscribers: This segment includes SMS subscribers who regularly click links in messages or respond to messages.
-You can include all general messages to this segment.
+You can include all general messages to this segment

-- Subscribers who haven’t purchased: If a consumer opted in for texts but hasn’t made a purchase, you can send incentivized messages that include promo codes, UGC, or reminders of products and how they can benefit them.
+- Subscribers who haven’t purchased: If a consumer opted in for texts but hasn’t made a purchase, you can send incentivized messages that include promo codes, UGC, or reminders of products and how they can benefit them

 - Product categories: These segments can include customers who have a particular interest in certain product categories.
 You can send this segment price drops, new similar products, relevant sales, etc.

 - Loyalty members: This segment includes SMS subscribers who are also members of your loyalty program.
-Strengthen the value of your loyalty program by alerting this segment of points gained, exclusive offers, etc.
+Strengthen the value of your loyalty program by alerting this segment of points gained, exclusive offers, etc

 Menswear brand Mack Weldon leveraged the power of SMS marketing during the pandemic to reach different customer segments.
 They focused their SMS strategy on targeting customers interested in particular products and categories with custom messaging, including price drops and restocks.
 Based on its success, the brand plans to continue to invest in SMS as a retention channel and refine its strategy based on performance results.